Beth Sorrentino: Solo career

 Following the breakup of the band, Sorrentino moved to New York City and became a music teacher.
 She taught at several schools on the Upper West Side of Manhattan, and was a private piano and vocal instructor.

 Sorrentino recorded a series of demos between 2002 and 2003, produced by Irwin Chusid and engineered by Peter Katis at Tarquin Studios, in Bridgeport, Connecticut.
 The material mostly consisted of new original compositions, with cover versions of two Leonard Cohen songs.
 After sporadic returns to public performance in New York clubs, Sorrentino approved the demos for digital release in 2006 under the title Nine Songs, One Story.
 In 2008, two live solo sessions performed and recorded in 2001 at radio station WFMU were released digitally.
 These sets included a number of Suddenly, Tammy! songs, as well as new original material.

 From 2006 to 2011, she composed music for a series of children's theatrical productions at the Lucy Moses School of Manhattan's Kaufman Center.

 In 2009, her recording of her original song "Such a Beautiful Day" (a.k.a.
 "Beautiful Day") was included on The Believer magazine's compilation CD Fantastic And Spectacular, compiled by Daniel Handler.

 In 2010, Sorrentino reunited with producer Sean Slade, and over 2010–2011 recorded a collection of songs composed by Sunshine Pop progenitor Curt Boettcher.
 The completed album, entitled Would You Like To Go, was released on the Netherlands-based Basta label on April 22, 2013, in Europe, and on May 27, 2014, in North America.

 Sorrentino recorded a theme song for WFMU radio's weekly conceptual comedy program Seven Second Delay.
 The composition is an adaptation of the Johnny Rivers hit "Secret Agent Man," with new lyrics and retitled "Andy Breckman Man" (after one of the show's co-hosts).
 During 2011 and 2012, Sorrentino provided keyboard accompaniment on an intermittent basis at the program's biweekly live broadcasts from the Upright Citizens Brigade Theatre on West 28th Street.

-In 2015, following the death of her mother, for whom she did hospice caretaking in Lancaster for over a year, Sorrentino relocated to Los Angeles.
-In 2019, she returned east living in Brooklyn, New York and since returned to Los Angeles where she lives, teaches, and writes.
+Sorrentino provided hospice care for her mother for over a year; in 2015, following the death of her mother, she relocated to Los Angeles.
+In 2019, she moved to Brooklyn, New York but has since returned to Los Angeles where she lives, teaches, and writes.